 The advent of the internet has simultaneously democratised and demolished the concept of the traditional retail model.
-Products, once differentiated by the distance between consumer and retailer, are now available to anyone anywhere at the click of a mouse button.
-Customers were once willing to pay twice as much just to travel half as far for their products—an unthinkable concept in today’s global marketplace where products are available online from all over the world to the lowest bidder.
+Products once differentiated by the distance between consumer and retailer, are now available at the click of a button.
+Customers were once willing to pay twice as much just to travel half as far for their products—an unthinkable concept in today’s global marketplace.
+Products are now available online from all over the world to the lowest bidder with increased convenience.

-But unlike the Wild West-esque retail landscapes of eBay, Alibaba and Amazon, where an authentic product may be available many times cheaper than its brand.com, the hotel industry has won itself a respectable order and control of its inventory under the protection of rate parity.
-Despite this, the retail perception persists and permeates the hospitality industry, with many consumers mistakenly believing that the resellers offer the cheaper deal.
-Many hoteliers have seen success in combating this misconception by turning their rate parity agreements into a customer-facing sales weapon – publicly comparing their direct price against that of their online resellers.
-By proactively educating these price sensitive customers, who are often experts in comparison shopping, the hotels are removing the urge to visit OTA websites to compare prices.
+Unlike eBay, Alibaba and Amazon, where an authentic product may be available many times cheaper than its brand.com, the hotel industry has won itself a respectable order and control of its inventory under the protection of rate parity.
+Despite this many consumers mistakenly believing that the resellers offer the cheaper deal.
+Many hoteliers have seen success in combating this misconception by turning their rate parity agreements into a customer-facing sales weapon.
+Hotels can publicly compare their direct price against that of their online resellers.
+By proactively educating these price-sensitive customers, who are often experts in comparison shopping, hotels are removing the urge to visit OTA websites to compare prices.

-Whilst this tactic sounds simple in theory, knowing where and when to display a price comparison is crucial to make sure that it is working for your hotel, rather than against it.
+Whilst this sounds simple, knowing where and when to display a price comparison is crucial to make sure that it is working for your hotel, rather than against it.

 Understanding the Customer Journey